7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 Network Performance Monitor (NPM) is cloud-based hybrid network monitoring solution , which helps you monitor network performance between various points in your network infrastructure.
 - Traffic blackholing
 - Route errors
-- Unventional Network Issues
+- Unconventional Network Issues
-- Generates Alerts andNotifies you when a threshold is breached for a network link.
+- Generates Alerts and Notifies you when a threshold is breached for a network link.

 #### Network Security Groups (NSG)

 Network Security Group (NSG) limit network traffic to and from Azure resources in a VNet.
-NSGs are assignableto subnets to create demilitarized zone (DMZ) that acts as a buffer between resource within a VNet and the internet.
+NSGs are assignable to subnets to create demilitarized zone (DMZ) that acts as a buffer between resource within a VNet and the internet.
 - A subnet can have a maximum of one associated network security group and cannot have associated NSGs.
 - You assign NSGs to (which constitute a tiering at each level in rule precedence):
 	- Subnet